A plate of moussaka with traditional greek ingredientsA plate of moussaka with traditional greek ingredients

 Moussaka is a traditional Greek dish that has been enjoyed for centuries.
 It is a hearty and flavorful casserole that is perfect for any occasion.
 The dish is made up of layers of eggplant, minced lamb meat, and a creamy béchamel sauce.

-See also How to make burek from Bosnia and Herzegovina?
+See also How to make empanadas from Argentina?

 While the ingredients may seem simple, the key to making a delicious moussaka is in the preparation.
 The eggplant must be sliced thinly and salted to remove any bitterness.
 The lamb meat must be browned and seasoned with a blend of spices, including cinnamon and nutmeg.
 And the béchamel sauce must be made with care, whisking constantly to avoid any lumps.